Vitamin K2 has many benefits for the body and is

-- Anticoagulants and blood thinning medication, such as Warfarin
+- Anticoagulants and blood thinning medication

-Who's at highest risk for vitamin K2 deficiency?
+Who’s at highest risk for Vitamin K2 deficiency?

-Children (particularly babies) and adults over 40 are most likely to be vitamin K2 deficient, but as we saw above, deficiency or insufficiency affects approximately 97% of adults so almost all of us need to take a K2 supplement.
+Children (particularly babies) and adults over 40 are most likely to be Vitamin K2 deficient, but as we saw above, deficiency or insufficiency affects approximately 97% of adults so almost all of us need to take a K2 supplement.

-Unless you're eating animal fats, organ meats, and fermented foods on a regular basis - which, let’s face it, most of us are not - then you are exceedingly likely to be deficient or insufficient in vitamin K2.
-Unless you are in the 3% of people who have enough vitamin K2 in their blood, you’ll need to supplement.
+Unless you're eating animal fats, organ meats, and fermented foods on a regular basis - which, let’s face it, most of us are not - then you are exceedingly likely to be deficient or insufficient in Vitamin K2.
+Unless you are in the 3% of people who have enough Vitamin K2 in their blood, you’ll need to supplement.

-LYMA contains clinically-backed K2 VITAL® DELTA - the world’s most bioavailable form of vitamin K2.
-If you’re supplementing with LYMA you will be getting an optimised daily clinical dose of 75µg of vitamin K2.
-As we heard, vitamin K2 cannot hope to function to augment your health unless taken in combination with vitamin D3.
+LYMA contains clinically-backed K2 VITAL® DELTA - the world’s most bioavailable form of Vitamin K2.
+If you’re supplementing with LYMA you will be getting an optimised daily clinical dose of 75µg of Vitamin K2.
+As we heard, Vitamin K2 cannot hope to function to augment your health unless taken in combination with vitamin D3.
 Vitamin D3 plays a fundamental role in many aspects of health, ranging from disease prevention to warding off osteoporosis, boosting your immune system and keeping your heart, lungs and brain healthy.
 LYMA provides an optimised dose of 2,000 i.u. of Vita-Algae D3™ (as opposed to the standard dose of 600 i.u. found in most generic supplements).

-LYMA contains the perfect balance of vitamins K2 and D3, is backed by real science, and contains nine peer-reviewed, patented ingredients that have been formulated to help you unlock your potential.
+LYMA contains the perfect balance of Vitamins K2 and D3, is backed by real science, and contains peer-reviewed, patented ingredients that have been formulated to help you unlock your potential.
 If you want to improve your overall health - including the health of your bones, immune system, heart and cardiovascular system, look no further than LYMA.